oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 more likely to be true than the more complex theory of the paleontologist-Satan.

 Well that settles it, right?
 I don't think so.
-This whole probability jibber jabber is perfectly true, but it's not especially relevant.
+This whole probability gibber jabber is perfectly true, but it's not especially relevant.
 If I intend to actually use paleontology to do something, it makes no difference if I use one or the other.
 And since paleontology has very few practical applications,